HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/duplication.md

 - duplications at DNA or RNA level
   - which introduce an **immediate** translation termination (stop) codon at the protein level are described as a nonsense variant.
   - **encoding a translation stop codon** in the duplicated sequence are at the protein level described as an insertion of this sequence, not as a deletion-insertion removing the entire C-terminal amino acid sequence.
-  - encoding an open reading frame which **after** the duplicated sequence shift to another reading frame are described as a frame shift.
+  - encoding an open reading frame which **after** the duplicated sequence shift to another reading frame are described as a frameshift.

 ## Examples